zalan24/Godot-Demos/README.md

 Features (existing):
 * Analytical exp height fog calculations for correct fog density
-* Applied to scenes (forward+ mode only)
+* Applied to scenes
-* Applied to skies (forward+ mode only)
+* Applied to skies
 * Good performance (fog is calculated with a simple closed formula, no sampling/iterations required)

 Missing:
-* Implementations for other rendering modes
-* Deciding how this feature should be integrated (Should it replace fully the existing exp height fog?
-Can it be applied at the same time as normal fog?)
 * Clean up the code
+* Measure performance & optimize

 ## Why This Change?